 Learning to drive during lockdown is no easier north of the border.
 Right now no lessons are allowed except for police, fire service and some bus operators carrying out lessons and tests for their staff.
 However, you can have practice lessons with a member of your household.

 Driving tests will only start again when areas move into Protection Level 3 or lower.
-Because Scotland is expected to take a region-by-region approach to lifting lockdown, the date for restarting driving tests could well be different, depending on where in Scotland you live.
+Because Scotland is expected to take a region-by-region approach to lifting the lockdown, the date for restarting driving tests could well be different, depending on where in Scotland you live.

 Again, no professional driving lessons during lockdown if you live in Wales.
-As in England and Scotland, there are some limited exceptions for emergency services but, unless that applies to you, practice lessons with a member of your household is a good as it gets for now.
+As in England and Scotland, there are some limited exceptions for emergency services but, unless that applies to you, practice lessons with a member of your household is as good as it gets for now.

 The Welsh First Minister, Mark Drayford, has announced some plans to gradually move out of lockdown restrictions.
 It is likely that driving lessons and tests could begin on or around 12 April, when “close contact services” can reopen.